SAP-samples/teched2022-DA264/exercises/ex1/README.md

 55. Select 'View Fact Sheet', Click 'Overview'.
 <br>![](/exercises/ex1/images/Ex01_Part04_55.png)

-56. The factsheet for the dataset is not profiled and not published.
+56. The Fact Sheet for the dataset is not profiled and has not been published.
 <br>![](/exercises/ex1/images/Ex01_Part04_56.png)

 57. Click the 'Profiling' icon.